Social Selling: Why you should totally invest in it

 3. Greater credibility and trust

-When you share genuine content that helps address customer pain points or answers common questions, it’s better perceived than a cold call or generic outreach email.
+When you share genuine content that helps address customer pain points or answers common questions, it’s better perceived than a cold call or cold outreach email.

 For instance, we all hate walking past mall kiosks where they try to jam a free skincare sample in your face.
 It’s not a pleasant interaction, to say the least.
 And honestly, it makes you less inclined to try the product.